In 2020 I discovered an exercise that I actually enjoyed – pole dancing!

 I have never attempted any sport which is probably good because I hate practising so much.

 I logically know that practise makes perfect.
 You can’t do anything better without practising.
-But I only like practising things that are entertaining for me, like social media.
+But I only like practising things that have an immediate effect in real life.
 I feel like it’s a waste of time when I’d rather spend my energy on the real thing.

 And it’s such a terrible attitude to have, because I have only finally realised that I could’ve a much better pole dancer by now.